Learning Disability Accommodations

 SDS staff may seek clarification and additional information from the evaluator.
 SDS staff will make the final determination of eligibility for disability services and appropriate reasonable accommodations based on UChicago’s academic programs and services.

-Individualized Education Plans (IEP) and Section 504 Plans provide supporting information that help establish a history of accommodation use but are insufficient documentation for eligibility or disability services at the postsecondary level.
+Individualized Education Plans (IEP) and Section 504 Plans provide supporting information that help establish a history of accommodation use but may not be sufficient documentation for eligibility or disability services.

 Tutoring, coaching, and assistance with study strategies are highly recommended as strategies for success but they are not disability accommodations.